Plan the conversation carefully.

 What happened without interpretation?

-a boundary moment where a crossed boundary needs to be separated from the other person's approval of it.
+a boundary moment where what to do needs to be separated from the other person's approval of it.
 Write the observable part first, then leave motive out of the first version.

 What am I asking for next?

-Turn a crossed boundary into one request, one boundary, or one repair step.
+Turn what to do into one request, one boundary, or one repair step.

 What will tell me to pause?